 In the summers of 1998 and 2003, EPA conducted five-year reviews of the site and, in both cases, determined that the remedial action remained protective of human health and the environment.

 In the fall of 2000, the treatment plant operations were modified by installing an extraction trench in the “culvert area” to enhance the groundwater extraction and reduce the cleanup time for achieving cleanup standards in groundwater.
-The new trench approximately doubled the rate of groundwater extraction in the “culvert area”.
-DES and its contractor agreed to temporarily pulse pump from the Hobbs Street wells to facilitate the removal of residual contaminants contained in the unsaturated drawdown zone of the extraction wells.
-After four months of pulse pumping, the sampling data did not show elevated levels of contaminants, therefore, suggesting the absence of remnant contaminants in the drawdown zone of these wells.
-As a result, pumping of the Hobbs Street wells was returned to normal continuous operation until February 2004, when the acquisition of sufficient analytical data supported shutting down the Hobbs Street wells.
+Pumping of the Hobbs Street extraction wells was discontinued in February 2004, when the acquisition of sufficient analytical data supported shutting down the Hobbs Street wells.

-In 2002, DES’s contractor completed a site characterization and cleanup assessment at the site in order to optimize the cleanup action and reduce the time necessary to operate the treatment facility.
-Discovered during this assessment was a previously undetected area of concentrated soil contamination that exceeded the soil leaching standard of the Department’s Risk Characterization and Management Policy.
+In 2002, DES’s contractor completed a site characterization and cleanup assessment at the site in order to optimize the cleanup action and reduce the time necessary to operate the groundwater treatment facility.
+Discovered during this assessment was a previously undetected area of concentrated soil contamination that exceeded the soil leaching standard of the DES’ Risk Characterization and Management Policy.

 Left in place, the contaminated soil would continue to impact groundwater and lengthen the time required to achieve cleanup goals by approximately 48 years.
 As a result, EPA and DES concluded that it would be most cost effective for the contaminated soil to be excavated and disposed in an off-site permitted landfill where the soil would not pose a risk to the groundwater.
 This source removal action began in October 2003 and was completed in January 2004 removing approximately 5,670 tons of chlorinated solvent-impacted soil.